Shape of a membrane on a liquid interface with arbitrary curvatures

-We then place a circular inextensible sheet with radius $W<L$ at the center of the interface (we now use $W$ as the unit length).
-The sheet is treated as inextensible but with zero bending modulus; such a membrane strongly resists in-plane stretching while being free to wrinkle and deform under minute compressive stresses; such small-scale wrinkling can allow lengths in the sheet to effectively shorten \cite{Pak10,Paulsen2015,Paulsen2017}.
-With the sheet, the shape of the liquid interface ($r\geq 1$) is perturbed and takes the form~(App.~\ref{app:liquid_deformed})
+We then place a circular inextensible sheet with radius $W$ at the center of the interface (we now use $W$ as the unit length).
+The sheet is treated as inextensible but with zero bending modulus; such a membrane strongly resists in-plane stretching while being free to wrinkle and deform under minute compressive stresses; such small-scale wrinkling can allow lengths in the sheet to effectively shorten \cite{Pak10,Paulsen2015,Paulsen2017,SM}.
+We assume a vertical displacement of the sheet ($r\leq 1$) of the form